stephenmckeon/phrg-test-doubles-lab/README.md

 # Test Doubles

-A 'test double' is a generic term that stands for any object or procedure that is used as a substitute for a piece of an application under test.
+A "test double" is a generic term that stands for any object that is a substitute for a piece of an application under test.
 RSpec uses an appropriately named `double` method to create such an object.
-[Read their documentation on test doubles here](https://relishapp.com/rspec/rspec-mocks/v/3-7/docs/basics/test-doubles).
+[Read RSpec documentation on test doubles here](https://relishapp.com/rspec/rspec-mocks/v/3-7/docs/basics/test-doubles).

 ## Why Use Doubles

-There often arise scenarios in tests that require establishing state for code that is not specifically under test.
+There are often times when it is necessary to setup for code that is not specifically under test.

 For example, you may be testing an assertion that a method returns a record when a response from an outside source is successful (lets use Google).
 But during that method, you do not want the code to actually make a request to Google.
-Your test is not there to check any behavior with Google, it just wants to verify that the code returns the right record when the `call` is successful.
-Perhaps the method looks like this:
+Your test is not there to check any behavior with Google, it just wants to verify that the code returns the right record when a `call_to_google` is successful.
+This could look like:

 ```ruby
 def method_under_test(arg)